ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

 ini file path names may be absolute or relative to the current directory.

+The MAPPING key takes a multi-line value.
+Each line must be indented with at least one space character.
+Each line must have 3 entries- type, old field, new field

 ===========================================DIV50==
 Directory structure (optional)
 My directory structure, which of course, I recommend 🙂, is-